 Technology Investment is Booming in the UK – Why Should You Be Speaking to Dixcart?

-The UK continues to be a favoured place for technology start-up companies, with 2019 investment growth, outpacing that of both China and the US.
+The UK remains to be a favoured place for technology start-up companies, with investment growth continuing to outpace many other major economies.

 According to the Government backed ‘Tech Nation Dealroom’, British technology start-ups raised $13.2 billion in 2019, an increase of 44% compared to 2018.